 Alternatively, you could use company seals to buy sellable items like glamour prisms, which typically sell well on the marketboard.
 Coke, cordials, and xelphatol water are a few other items that may be worth looking into for converting your company seals to gil.

 As you probably know, if you’re not spending time on a job fighting enemies, the other types of jobs are all about acquiring and producing items.
 Aside from weekly rewards, the profits you’ll get from these jobs mostly come from looking at what items people are willing to buy, and going and getting them yourself.

-If you’ve got crafters or gatherers levelled, you should be doing Custom Deliveries each week anyway to get a significant amount of scrips.
-You’ll walk away having made a profit in gil as well, since the turn ins give a reward greater than the cost of crafting materials from the NPC vendors.
+If you’ve got crafters or gatherers levelled, you should be doing Custom Deliveries each week.
+You’ll walk away having made a small instant profit in gil since the turn ins give a reward greater than the cost of crafting materials from the NPC vendors.